NASAWorldWind/NASAWorldWind.github.io/content/android/_index.md

 WorldWind Android provides high-resolution terrain and imagery, retrieved from remote servers automatically as needed.
 You can also provide your own terrain and imagery.
 WorldWind Android additionally provides a rich collection of shapes that you can use to represent information on the globe or in space.

-The [Get Started](/android/get-started/) section gets you up and running with WorldWind Android as quick as possible.
-The section includes instructions on how to download and integrate WorldWind into your Android application.

-The [Developer Guide](/android/developer-guide/) section describes how to use WorldWind Android and its many features.

-The [Tutorials](/android/tutorials/) section walks through simplitic implementations of common WorldWind Android features.

-The [Examples](/android/examples/) section includes more compelling and complex examples as well as links to other projects using WorldWind Android.

-View the Javadocs in the [Docs](/android/docs/) section.
+The WorldWind Android client is compatible to [API level](https://source.android.com/source/build-numbers) 19 (KitKat 4.4) and up.
+It displays the globe via the [GLSurfaceView](https://developer.android.com/reference/android/opengl/GLSurfaceView.html).
+Read more about how to integrate WorldWind into your app in the [Get Started](/android/get-started/) section.
+See how to implement basic functionality in the [Tutorials](/android/tutorials/) and dive into more topics in the [Developer Guide](/android/developer-guide/).